SFU-CMPT-201/lecture-notes/11-ipc.md

 ## Memory Mapping

-This is a slight detour for IPC but you will see the reason soon.
+This is a slight detour for IPC but we will see the reason soon.

 * `void *mmap(void *addr, size_t length, int prot, int flags, int fd, off_t offset)`
     * Creates what's known as a *memory mapping*.